Echo Tech Career Guide: Salary, Schools, & Jobs

 Step 3: Get Your License

-Some states require you to obtain a state license before you can practice, so it’s important you research your state’s requirements.
+Some states require you to obtain a state license before you can practice, so it’s important that you research your state’s requirements.

 Step 4: Maintain Your Certification and License